DzikiJaszczomp/beta/content/howtoget.md

 ---

+Malaga airport transfers, from Malaga to Costa Tropical, how to get to Almunecar, Salobrena, Motril.
+Bus from Malaga to Costa Tropical, hotels, apartments, campings in Costa Tropical, Almunecar, Salobrena, Motril.
+Airport taxi.

 **Arrival**

 Costa Tropical is about 100 km from Malaga airport.
 Closer is Granada airport (about 75 km), but there are far fewer connections to this city.